Vágner Love: Return to Corinthians

 On 25 January 2019, Love returned to Corinthians on a deal until the end of 2020 after rescinding his contract with Beşiktaş.
 He rescinded his contract in June 2020.

 Kairat

 On 8 July 2020, Kazakhstan Premier League club FC Kairat announced the signing of Vágner Love on a six-month contract, with the option to extend it.

 On 3 November 2020, Love scored Kairat's first goal, in a 3–1 win over Ordabasy, to clinch their first Kazakhstan Premier League title since 2004.
 On 5 November 2020, Kairat extended their contract with Vágner Love until the end of the 2021 season.

 Midtjylland

 On 20 January 2022, Love signed an agreement to join Midtjylland on a free transfer, with a contract lasting until the end of the 2021/22 season.
-On 22 May 2022 Midtjylland confirmed, that Love was one out of seven players, which contracts had came to an end, and therefore would leave the club.
+On 22 May 2022 Midtjylland confirmed, that Love was one out of seven players, whose contracts had come to an end, and therefore would leave the club.